ADHD support after Diagnosis

 Dr. Millia Begum

-is a trained trauma specialist with over 25 years of clinical experience in psychiatry and therapy.
-She trained in the UK’s NHS system and served the NHS in various senior roles.
+is a British-trained Consultant Psychiatrist and an expert trauma specialist with over 25 years of clinical experience in psychiatry and therapy.

 If you would like to book a consultation or learn more about services, please get in touch: